pepopowitz/tdd-workshop/README.md

 The materials are divided into 6 modules.
 Start by reading the [Module 0: Setup](./module-0/README.md) instructions.

-If you are unable to complete [Module 0: Setup](./module-0/README.md), please raise your hand (if in-person), or create an issue according to the instructions in [Module 0: Setup](./module-0/README.md) (if not in-person).
+If you are unable to complete [Module 0: Setup](./module-0/README.md), please raise your hand (if in-person), or create an issue in this repository (if not in-person).

 ## How this workshop works